MateusDuraessantos/stuchi-e-leite/readme.md

 ## 📁 About the project

 How to add and update projects to page projects.html

+  Note: This project need a server to run.
+You can use the Visual Studio code "live server" extension.

   1. **Navigate to the folowing directory** <br>
     src/projetos